The Socialist Republic of Vietnam has not acceded to the Mine Ban Treaty.

 Vietnam produced antipersonnel mines in the past.
 In 2008, officials said that Vietnam has not produced mines since the Mine Ban Treaty came into force, but also emphasized that it reserves the right to produce mines in the future.
 Until Vietnam issues an official public statement that it does not currently and will not in the future produce antipersonnel mines, the Monitor will continue to list Vietnam as one of the few remaining global manufacturers.

 Vietnam told States Parties in June 2008, “we strictly observe our policy not to export” antipersonnel mines.
-The Ministry of Foreign Affairs previously wrote to the Monitor, stating, “Vietnam has never exported and will never export mines.”
+The Ministry of Foreign Affairs previously wrote to the Monitor, stating that “Vietnam has never exported and will never export mines.”

 Vietnam is not thought to have used antipersonnel mines since its occupation of Cambodia in the 1980s, but it has said it reserves the right to use antipersonnel mines in the future.